Do taxes affect your credit score?

 Common ways of paying for taxes

-That time of year rolls back around and you know what you need to do—file and pay for taxes.
-There are a few ways you can go about making these dreaded (but necessary) payments.
-According to the IRS, common ways of paying for taxes include, but are not limited to, the following:
+That time of year rolls back around and you know what you need to do—file and sometimes pay for taxes.
+If you find yourself owing, there are a few ways you can go about making these dreaded (but necessary) payments.
+According to the IRS, common ways of paying taxes include, but are not limited to, the following:

-• Via electronic funds withdrawal—if you or a tax professional is using a specific software to e-file your taxes, you can withdraw funds directly from your bank account to pay for your taxes.
+- Via electronic funds withdrawal—if you or a tax professional is using a specific software to e-file your taxes, you can withdraw funds directly from your bank account to pay your taxes.

-• Credit or debit cards—you can use your credit/debit card to pay online, over the phone or through your digital/mobile wallet.
-Note that there are fees for using credit cards to pay taxes.
+- Credit or debit cards—you can use your credit/debit card to pay online, over the phone.
+Note that there may be fees for using credit cards to pay taxes.

-• Installment agreement—where you can pay for your taxes over an agreed-upon, extended period of time with interest.
+- Installment agreement—where you can pay your taxes over an agreed-upon period of time with interest.
 Note: You may need to pay additional setup fees.

 What happens to your credit if you don’t pay your taxes?